Italian Affogato Recipe

 It's fun to set up a mini affogato bar with a few different flavors of gelato so guests can make their own!
 It's great for brunches, showers and dinner parties.

-My ideal Italian meal starts with a simple antipasto of meats, cheese and marianted olives, followed by my family's traditional Sunday Gravy.
+My ideal Italian meal starts with a simple antipasto of meats, cheese and marinated olives, followed by my family's traditional Sunday Gravy.
 Finish with a round of affogato and pignoli cookies or espresso shortbreads for dipping for a perfect Italian experience!

 And, if you have any leftover espresso, make these chocolate espresso brownies!